peteroupc/peteroupc.github.io/sampling.md

 [^17]: Hirano, Keisuke, and Jack R. Porter.
 "Impossibility results for nondifferentiable functionals."
 Econometrica 80, no. 4 (2012): 1769-1790.

+[^18]: P. J. Bickel.
+E. L. Lehmann.
+"Unbiased Estimation in Convex Families."
+Ann.
+Math.
+Statist.
+40 (5) 1523 - 1535, October, 1969. [**https://doi.org/10.1214/aoms/1177697370**](https://doi.org/10.1214/aoms/1177697370)

-[^18]: Gajek, L. (1995).
+[^19]: Gajek, L. (1995).
 Note on unbiased estimability of the larger of two mean values.
 Applicationes Mathematicae, 23(2), 239-245.

-[^19]: Rychlik, Tomasz.
+[^20]: Rychlik, Tomasz.
 "A class of unbiased kernel estimates of a probability density function."
 Applicationes Mathematicae 22, no. 4 (1995): 485-497.

-[^20]: Henderson, S.G., Glynn, P.W., "Nonexistence of a class of variate generation schemes", _Operations Research Letters_ 31 (2003).
+[^21]: Henderson, S.G., Glynn, P.W., "Nonexistence of a class of variate generation schemes", _Operations Research Letters_ 31 (2003).
 It is also believed that the paper's Theorem 2 remains true even if $Q$ must be a polynomial.

-[^21]:  P. J. Bickel.
-E. L. Lehmann.
-"Unbiased Estimation in Convex Families."
-Ann.
-Math.
-Statist.
-40 (5) 1523 - 1535, October, 1969. [https://doi.org/10.1214/aoms/1177697370](https://doi.org/10.1214/aoms/1177697370)